How do I use it?

 How do I refill the cylinder?

-Currently there are three options to refill the air cylinder.
-1) Directly though WARY.
+Currently there are two options to refill the air cylinder.
 Please see the Cylinder refilling section.
-2) By your local AviPack representative.
-3) Refill it yourself.
+1) By your local AviPack representative.
+2) Refill it yourself.
 An included refill kit is included with the WARY device - good for 10 refills.
 See the user manual for instructions.

 What if I accidentally deploy the airbag?